What is the admissions process?

 The admissions process consists of:

-- an interview with the admissions committee and
+- an online interview with the admissions committee and

-The aptitude test is designed to show whether you are suited to the course and will take place on a fixed date.
+The portfolio of your publications and/or pieces of work is designed to show whether you are suited to the course.

 It’s in your hands to convince with your CV, your interest in the course content and your personality.